Australian-Parliamentary-Speech/.github/profile/README.md

 # Download the SGML files and convert them to XML files
-Step one, in your preferred directory, clone the sgml2xml repo with HTTP or SSH:
+Step one, in your preferred directory, for example Hansard_Run/, clone the sgml2xml repo with HTTP or SSH:
 ```
 git clone https://github.com/Australian-Parliamentary-Speech/sgml2xml.git
 ```